${\rm \overline{B}}_{d,s}\to \rm K^{*0}\overline{K}^{*0}$ decays, a serious problem for the Standard Model: Expectations using Naive Factorization

 10pt giving in the heavy quark limit and large recoil energy for the light meson, 10pt

 and one then has

 10pt With the hierachy above and the limit ${\cal \overline{A}}_+ \simeq 0$, one gets

 10pt Accordingly, we are left with only one transverse form factor ${F_T^{B_{d,s}\to x}(0)} \equiv {F_-^{B_{d,s}\to x}(0)} $.
-As can be seen in Table~\ref{tab:B_decays}, the experiment is in agreement with equations~(\ref{eq:F}) within errors, with the noticable exception of $\BsKK$ if one uses the LHCb measurements.
+As can be seen in Table~\ref{tab:B_decays}, the experiment is in agreement with equations~(\ref{eq:F}) within errors, with the noticeable exception of $\BsKK$ if one uses the LHCb measurements of formula~(\ref{eq:LHCb_Bs}).
 This latter mode is discussed further in this note.

 10pt In most Penguin dominated decays such as $\Bsphiphi$, as we have exposed in detail in \cite{AO:1}, although the equality $f_\parallel \simeq f_\perp$ is approximately satisfied by the data, the longitudinal fraction $f_L$ is experimentally much smaller, of the order of $f_{\parallel,\perp}$, a feature that is qualitatively described within the QCD Factorization (QCDF) scheme \cite{BBNS-01, BBNS-99, BBNS-00}, in papers devoted to the $B$ decays to two vector mesons $\rm \overline{B}_{d,s} \to V_1 V_2$ \cite{BRY:1, KAGAN, CHENG-YANG, BUCHALLA}.